separate processes automated since May 2018

 However, Viana points to two other stakeholder groups that have been fundamental to the success of RPA at NOS: the IT team and senior management.

 We send out a satisfaction survey to every process owner after an automation has gone into production.
 In the past, we have received an average score of nine out of ten.
 In the past month, this has risen to 9.2.
 I think this shows that our robots are working and we’re getting better at producing them.

 He says: “RPA is different from IT but you really need close cooperation with your IT team.
 We have an IT representative within our CoE.
 IT knows the infrastructure and the corporate systems.
 They can tell you how best to develop a robot for a specific system or which systems are changing or retiring so you can better plan the automation efforts.
 A good working relationship helps ensure higher quality, more effective automations.
 It has also enabled us to combine the power of RPA with APIs, delivering faster and more solid automations”

-Misael explains: “The commitment of senior management is visible since the early days.
+Viana explains: “The commitment of senior management is visible since the early days.
 The executive board has elevated RPA to a strategic level, which helped us move faster by removing obstacles and to build awareness among all departments.
-Whenever I approached a department head the conversation was never “should we do this in our team?” but rather “How do we get started and what can I do to help?”.
-The result is that scaling up our RPA ambitions has been a truly company effort.
+Whenever I approached a department head the conversation was never 'should we do this in our team?' but rather 'how do we get started and what can I do to help?'
+The result is that scaling up our RPA ambitions has been a truly company effort."

 Customers are also benefiting.
 For example, telco customers receive discounts when attending NOS cinemas.
-They must apply and have their application accepted before receiving the discount card.
+Customers must apply and have their application accepted before receiving the discount card.
 The approval process used to take two weeks.
-Now, the process is digital-first via a NOS customer app where a robot performs most of the administrative tasks and customers receive their cards via the app within two days.
+Now, the process is digital first, via a NOS customer app, where a robot performs most of the administrative tasks and customers receive their cards via the app within two days.

-“RPA is not only changing the way we work but also transforming our processes and reskilling our teams to be focused in our clients,” concludes Misael.
+“RPA is not only changing the way we work but also transforming our processes and reskilling our teams to be focused in our clients,” concludes Viana.